Rethinking and Recomputing the Value of Machine Learning Models: Measuring model ``value''

 \subsection{Filtering by threshold}

-We focus now on the most common situation observed in practice, the one in which the model selectivity is applied by thresholding confidence values and rejecting predictions that have confidence $c$ less than a threshold $\tau$ (case (a) in Figure~\ref{fig:options}).
-In this setting, we are given a model $m$ that processes items $x \in \calD$ and returns a vector of confidences (one per class).
-Typically this is the output of a softmax.
-Specifically, for each $x$, we consider the pair $\hat{y}, \hat{c}$ corresponding to the top level prediction of $m(x)$ and the confidence associated with such prediction.
-Given a threshold t, we define a function $s$ as:
+We now focus on the most common situation observed in practice; the model selectivity is applied by thresholding confidence values and rejecting predictions that have confidence $c_y$ less than a threshold $\tau$ (case (a) in Figure~\ref{fig:options}).
+We are given a model $m$ that processes items $x \in \mathcal{D}$ and returns a vector of confidences (one per class).
+This is the output of a softmax; for each $x$, we consider the pair $y$, $c_y$ corresponding to the top-level prediction of $m(x)$ and the confidence associated with the prediction.
+Given a threshold $\tau$, we define a function $s$:

-where $y_r$ is a special class label denoting ``rejection'' of the prediction.
-Our classifier $g$ is therefore now expressed in terms of $m$ and $t$.
-This means that we can express the value as a function of $m,\calD,t$.

-In a given use case, when we are given a model $m$ and have knowledge of $\Omega$ (or of $k$ in the simplified case), we select the threshold $\tau \in [0,1]$ that optimizes $V(g,\calD)$ (We assume here $\tau$ is unique, or that we randomly pick one if not).
-This means that we can express the value of our classification logic as a function of $(m,\calD,k)$
+where $y_r$ is the special class label denoting ``rejection'' of the prediction.
+Our classifier $g$ is therefore now expressed in terms of $m$ and $\tau$.
+This means that we can express the value as a function of $m,\mathcal{D},\tau$.
+In a given use case, when we are given $m$ and have knowledge of $k$, we select the threshold $\tau \in [0,1]$ that optimizes $V(g,\mathcal{D})$ (We assume $\tau$ is unique or we randomly pick one if not).
+Thus, we can express the value of our classification logic as a function of $(m,\mathcal{D},k)$:

-Notice that $\tau$ can be set empirically on some tuning dataset $\calD$ (it depends on $m,\calD,k$), and $\rho_\tau$ and $\alpha_\tau$ reflect the proportions $\rho$ and $\alpha$ given $\tau$.
-However, if we are aware of properties of the confidence vectors, we can set $\tau$ regardless of $\calD$.
-For example, if we assume perfect calibration (where the expected accuracy for a prediction of confidence $c$ is $c$), then we know that the threshold is at the point where the value of accepting a prediction is greater than zero.
-If calibration is perfect, then $\alpha_\tau=\tau$.
-This means that to have $V(m,\calD,k)>0$ we need $\tau - k +k\tau >0 $, which means $\tau > k / (k+1)$.
+Notice that $\tau$ can be set empirically on some tuning dataset $\mathcal{D}$ (it depends on $m,\mathcal{D},k$), and $\rho_\tau$ and $\alpha_\tau$ reflect the proportions $\rho$ and $\alpha$ given $\tau$.
+However, if we are aware of the properties of confidence vectors, we can set $\tau$ regardless of $\mathcal{D}$.
+For example, if we assume perfect calibration (where the expected accuracy for a prediction of confidence $c$ is $c$)~\cite{calibration2021}, then we know that the threshold is at the point where the value of accepting a prediction is greater than zero, and $\alpha_\tau=\tau$.
+This means that to have $V(m,\mathcal{D},k)>0$ we need $\tau - k +k\tau >0 $, which means